mdolphin123/mdolphin123/README.md

 I'm a student at Duke studying Mathematics and Computer Science.
 I hope to apply what I learn to address real world problems through various creative projects.

-I'm currently interested in learning more in various areas in technology, including AI and ML, full stack app development (especially backend design and frameworks), and webservers.
+I'm currently interested in learning more in various areas in technology, including AI and ML, full stack app development (with a focus on backend), and cloud technologies.

 ## How to reach me:
 Email: jocelyn.wang2@duke.edu